Technical aspects of urban planning: Transport

 Transport within urbanised areas presents unique problems.
 The density of an urban environment increases traffic, which can harm businesses and increase pollution unless properly managed.
 Parking space for private vehicles requires the construction of large parking garages in high density areas.
 This space could often be more valuable for other development.

 Good planning uses transit oriented development, which attempts to place higher densities of jobs or residents near high-volume transportation.
 For example, some cities permit commerce and multi-story apartment buildings only within one block of train stations and multilane boulevards, and accept single-family dwellings and parks farther away.

 Floor area ratio is often used to measure density.
 This is the floor area of buildings divided by the land area.
 Ratios below 1.5 are low density.
 Ratios above five constitute very high density.
 Most exurbs are below two, while most city centres are well above five.
 Walk-up apartments with basement garages can easily achieve a density of three.
 Skyscrapers easily achieve densities of thirty or more.

 City authorities may try to encourage higher densities to reduce per-capita infrastructure costs.
 In the UK, recent years have seen a concerted effort to increase the density of residential development in order to better achieve sustainable development.
 Increasing development density has the advantage of making mass transport systems, district heating and other community facilities (schools, health centres, etc.) more viable.
-However critics of this approach dub the densification of development as 'town cramming' and claim that it lowers quality of life and restricts market-led choice.

 Problems can often occur at residential densities between about two and five.
 These densities can cause traffic jams for automobiles, yet are too low to be commercially served by trains or light rail systems.
 The conventional solution is to use buses, but these and light rail systems may fail where automobiles and excess road network capacity are both available, achieving less than 2% ridership.

 The Lewis–Mogridge Position claims that increasing road space is not an effective way of relieving traffic jams as latent or induced demand invariably emerges to restore a socially tolerable level of congestion.